 Alaskan alcohol sales age laws are simple.
 Only those age 21 or older may sell beer, wine, or spirits.

-Persons of age 16 or older may sell alcohol in an off-premises store.
+Persons of age 16 or older may sell alcohol in an off-site store.
 That is, they may sell beer, wine, or spirits.

 A supervisor at least 19 years old must be on the premises.
 In addition, the store must primarily sell products other than alcohol.